discourse/discourse-adplugin/README.md

 * Navigate to the Admin section in your Discourse forum.
 * Click on Settings and a left vertical navigation bar should appear.
-* Choose your advertisement platform by clicking on "Adsense Plugin" if using Adsense as your advertisement platform and/or click "DFP Plugin" if using the DoubleClick for Publishers advertisement platform.
+* Choose your advertisement platform by clicking on:
+⋅⋅* Adsense Plugin - if using Adsense as your advertisement platform ⋅⋅* DFP Plugin - if using the DoubleClick for Publishers advertisement platform.

 #### Step 2(b)(i) - Input Your Details (Adsense)